jamesleedev/tdg-gic-enhanced-storage/README.md

 __Note:__ liquid containers (gas can, gas drum, IBC tanks), component cases, and some medical containers aren't supported yet.
 Does not include corpses.

+# Acknowledgements

+- [Tengu_Civitas](https://steamcommunity.com/id/subject-1096) and all the contributors of GiC, without which there would be no point in this mod
+- [Neo](https://steamcommunity.com/profiles/76561198041891082) for Enhanced Storage, source of the JSON snippets needed for the patch

 # Changelog (possible GiC spoilers)